 First contact HMLR to be sure that this person is indeed the registered owner of the freehold reversion.
 It is not necessary to incur the fees of a Borehamwood and Elstree conveyancing lawyer to do this as it can be done on-line for a few pound.
 Rest assured that in any event, even if this is the rightful landlord, under the Limitation Act 1980 no more than 6 years of rent can be collected.

-I own a 1st floor flat in Borehamwood and Elstree, conveyancing formalities finalised half a dozen years ago.
+I am the registered owner of a 1 bedroom flat in Borehamwood and Elstree, conveyancing having been completed 4 years ago.
 Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
-Corresponding properties in Borehamwood and Elstree with a long lease are worth £195,000.
-The ground rent is £45 per annum.
-The lease finishes on 21st October 2082
+Corresponding properties in Borehamwood and Elstree with over 90 years remaining are worth £180,000.
+The ground rent is £65 invoiced every year.
+The lease terminates on 21st October 2078

-With just 64 years unexpired we estimate the premium for your lease extension to range between £20,900 and £24,200 as well as plus your own and the landlord's "reasonable" professional fees.
+You have 59 years unexpired we estimate the premium for your lease extension to range between £20,900 and £24,200 as well as plus your own and the landlord's "reasonable" professional fees.

-The figure above a general guide to costs for renewing a lease, but we are not able to supply the actual costs without more detailed due diligence.
-Do not use the figures in tribunal or court proceedings.
-There may be additional issues that need to be considered and you obviously should be as accurate as possible in your negotiations.
-You should not take any other action based on this information before getting professional advice.
+The figure above a general guide to costs for renewing a lease, but we cannot give you the actual costs in the absence of detailed investigations.
+You should not use the figures in tribunal or court proceedings.
+There may be additional issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
+Neither should you move forward based on this information before getting professional advice.